KyperTech/learn/data-and-interactivity/designing.md

 # Designing

-Two very important facets of digital design are fonts and colors.
+Two important facets of digital design are fonts and colors.